31 Jul Is My Dog Sick?

 Drinking More Water

 This can be a tough one to spot!
 Sometimes your pup may seem to be feeling fine, but perhaps you’re noticing that you are filling their water bowl more often than usual, or that he is drinking from odd places like puddles outside, and even the toilet bowl (EW!).
-You may notice that your dog just can’t seem to drink enough to satisfy his thirst!
+You may notice that your dog just can’t seem to drink enough to satisfy his excessive thirst!

 Unfortunately, drinking more water may hint at several fairly common metabolic issues like Cushing’s disease, kidney disease, diabetes, hypothyroidism, or bladder/urinary issues.
 Sometimes the most noticeable symptom is your pup’s increased urination and accidents in the house before you realize that he is actually drinking a lot more too.
 Keep on the lookout for changes in your dog’s drinking and urinating, and follow up with your veterinarian if you have any concerns.